rpmn0ise/AutoChrono/README.md

 **[🇫🇷 Lire en français](README.fr.md)**

 An automatic stopwatch for BeamNG.drive: starts on its own the moment your vehicle moves, plus two ways to time laps — a simple timing gate you can drop anywhere, or a full multi-checkpoint track (placed by hand or recorded automatically as you drive, then exported/imported as a file) — with best/last lap tracking either way.
+The timer automatically pauses with the game (Esc menu, etc.) and resumes on its own, and the Settings/Track panels now float above the app instead of resizing it.

 ## Features